 This visualization has the Texas Water Development Board’s State Water Plan data for water demand, supplies, and population.

 For example, on the left side of the visualization, you will see a legend that says “population.”
 By clicking on this legend, you can choose what data (e.g. water demand, existing supplies, or population rates) you would like to view.

 Select a year to see the measurements of the dimensions that you chose to see it displayed on the dashboard.

-Water, Texas is a five-part series on the consequences of the mismatch between runaway development and tightening constraints on the supply and quality of fresh water in Texas.
+Water, Texas is a six-part series on the consequences of the mismatch between runaway development and tightening constraints on the supply and quality of fresh water in Texas.
 Funded by the Cynthia & George Mitchell Foundation.